Named 5 smartphone mistakes that compromise your security

 Example: in 2023, Google fixed a serious vulnerability in Android, but millions of users who didn’t update were left open to attack.

-What to do: Named 5 smartphone mistakes that compromise your security Enable automatic updates Named 5 smartphone mistakes that compromise your security Check weekly for new “patches” Named 5 smartphone mistakes that compromise your security If your device is no longer supported – replace it
+What to do: Enable automatic updates Check weekly for new “patches” If your device is no longer supported – replace it

 3. Connecting to public Wi – Fi without protection